stackbill/docs/docs/marketplace-docs/hosting-panels/CLOUDPANEL.md

 You can access the CloudPanel Web interface at http://IPADDRESS:8443

-You can then set up the CloudPanel.
+You can then set up the CloudPanel through Web interface.